MD-Studio/MDInteract/README.md

 - Analyze specific interaction types such as charged interactions, hydrogen bonding, water bridging, halogen interactions and hydrophobic effects among others.
 - Calculate many geometric parameters (distance, angles, RMSD, vectors etc.)

+### Try before you install

+Get a feel of the basic functionality of MDInteract by running interactive demonstration Jupyter notebooks right in your browser.
+Just click the "launch binder" button, no registration required!

 ### Installation